-Semper Music International Festival (named Schlern Intl’ Music Festival before 2016) offers to its participants an intensive three-week program in disciplines including piano, violin, viola, cello, and voice.
+Semper Music International Festival offers to its participants an intensive two-week program in disciplines including piano, violin, viola, cello, and voice.
 Students study with world famous artists, perform with them side-by-side and meet them in a non-formal atmosphere.
 All these help students to significantly raise their professional level and further their careers.
-A Certificate of Semper Music International Festival will be issued to participants who successfully completed the program.
+A Certificate of Semper Music International Festival will be issued to participants who successfully complete the program.

 The festival is held in the spirit of “making music together”.
-During the festival, around 30 concerts are presented by students, guest and faculty artists in the Academy and in historic halls of the South Tyrol to full capacity audiences.
+During the festival, around 20 concerts are presented by students, guest and faculty artists in historic halls of South Tyrol to full capacity audiences.
 The festival encourages students to collaborate in a variety of settings such as solo performance, chamber music and accompanying and to take advantage of gaining performance experience important for young musicians.
 Find detailed information about concert appearances and repertoire at admissions/repertoire.

 In addition to private lessons students have an opportunity to participate in masterclasses given by guest artists and our distinguished faculty.
 Masterclasses are open to the public.
 Two different masterclasses will be held daily (except on free days).